RasaHQ/rasa-voice-interface/README.md

 npm run serve
 ```

-After that, the interface will start running on port 8080 and listen to port 5005
+After that, the interface will start running on port 8080 and listen to port 5005.
+Launch
+the voice interface by pointing your browser to https://localhost:8080.

 ### How to connect your Rasa assistant to this interface